thomasren681/Project-Optimization-Xidian/README.md

 # Project-Optimization-Xidian

-This is the code assignment of an optional course, w.r.t. project optimization in Xidian University.\n Consider this as a warmup for convex optimization.\n Feel free to change the initial number or try different parameters.\n
+#This is the code assignment of an optional course, w.r.t. project optimization in Xidian University.
+#Consider this as a warmup for convex optimization.
+Feel free to change the initial number or try different parameters.

 This directory contains:
 Assignmnet1: